loc36-svc/svc1/README.md

 ## Building and deployment

-Building service 1 is as simple as download a release, then running:
+Building service 1 is as simple as downloading a release, then running:

 	go build